Jesus said to him, "Because you have seen Me, have you believed? Blessed are they who did not see, and yet believed."John 20:29(NASB)

-Although God knows that trust may be triggered by our senses, emotions and daily living He also knows it can as easily be shattered into a thousand tiny fragments and sifted like wheat by Satan if it is not securely anchored to Christ by faith.
-No wonder the Lord Jesus in this gentle chiding of His dearly loved disciple, who had walked with Him for three long years, was to explain the secure and better way - blessed are those that have not seen Me, and yet have believed in Me, for they will not be disappointed.
+Although God knows that trust may be triggered by our senses, emotions, and daily living, He also knows those things can as easily be shattered into a thousand tiny fragments and sifted like wheat by Satan, if faith is not securely anchored to Christ as fact.
+No wonder the Lord Jesus in this gentle chiding of His dearly loved disciple, who had walked with Him for three long years, was to explain the secure and better way, "Blessed are those that have not seen Me, and yet have believed in Me, for they will not be disappointed."

-There may be times we wished we had lived in the days of the apostles and SEEN the Lord, and felt His gentle touch, but how blessed are we who have not seen Him in the physical realm but have SEEN Him with the spiritual eye of faith and are still be able to cry as did Thomas, my Lord and my God.
+There may be times we wished we had lived in the days of the apostles and SEEN the Lord with our own eyes, and felt His gentle touch, but how blessed are we who have not seen Him in the physical realm but have SEEN Him with the spiritual eye of faith and are still able to cry as Thomas did, "my Lord, and my God."

-Thank You Father for opening my spiritual eyes of faith to see You and the lovely Lord Jesus.
-I pray that I will not rely on senses or emotions to inform me of Your love and grace, but that as I set my minds-eye on the truth of Your Word may I grow in grace and in the knowledge of Jesus, so that You can use me as a messenger to proclaim You as my Lord and my God, in Jesus name, AMEN.
+Thank You, Father, for opening my spiritual eyes of faith to see You and the lovely Lord Jesus.
+I pray that I will not rely on senses or emotions to inform me of Your love and grace, but will trust the truth of Your Word.
+Strengthen my faith in You today, Lord.
+And send me out as a messenger to proclaim You as my Lord and my God.
+In Jesus' name, AMEN.